-But what’s a “skill gap,” you ask?
+But what exactly is “skill gap,” you ask?
 As the name implies, it is: “a significant gap between an organization’s skill needs and the current capabilities of its workforce.”
 It’s the moment at which a company realizes it can no longer advance, keep up with previously set goals or be competitive against other companies unless those skills are learned or improved.

 There is a multitude of benefits to skill gap analysis and identification, including:

 - Analyzes existing skills and lets you know if employees can learn these new skills through training or if you may need to hire different workers.